junxit/us-congress-bills-115/metadata.md

 - 2017-12-12 — Introduced in House
 - 2017-12-12 — Introduced in House
 - 2017-12-12 — Referred to the House Committee on Homeland Security.
+- 2018-01-03 — Referred to the Subcommittee on Emergency Preparedness, Response and Communications.
+- 2018-06-06 — Committee Consideration and Mark-up Session Held.
+- 2018-06-06 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-06-06 — Subcommittee on Emergency Preparedness, Response and Communications Discharged.
+- 2018-06-14 — Placed on the Union Calendar, Calendar No. 590.
+- 2018-06-14 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-757.
+- 2018-06-14 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-757.